-The Child That Raised an Army
+The Child Who Raised an Army

 During summer visits to the family farm back in rural North Dakota, I encountered some of the most exciting Bible stories in my Aunt Betty’s Sunday school class.
 Up on her top 40 was the story of Gideon and his victory over the Midianites—golden moment, golden hero, golden example.
 But when I learned Hebrew as an adult, I found out that Gideon was anything but a poster child saint.